Judge, arbitrator, mediator

 Madame Otis worked as a lawyer between 1975 and 1990.
 In 1990, she was appointed a Judge to the Quebec Superior Court.
 Between 1993 and 2009, she was appointed a Judge at the Quebec Court of Appeal.
 The Quebec Court of Appeal has general appellate jurisdiction over all courts in Quebec and also performs judicial review in relation to all administrative tribunals.
 It is one of the two largest appellate courts in Canada, and hears matters governed both by civil land common law principles.
 Ms. Otis participated in over 3000 judgments in civil, commercial, administrative and criminal law.

 Louise Otis instituted one of the world’s first programs of integrated judicial mediation.
 In Quebec, all the courts and tribunals have since developed a judicial mediation program, integrated into the traditional justice system.
 Since 2004, at her instigation, a program of facilitation in criminal matters has also been launched in Quebec.

+In 2009, Louise Otis founded the Canadian Conference for Judicial Mediation (CCMJ).
+In 2010, she co-founded the International Conference on Mediation for Justice (ICMJ).
 Since 1997, Louise Otis has conducted over 700 mediation sessions in civil and commercial matters and since 2009, she has presided over 50 arbitrations also in civil and commercial matters.